lucaspin/BattleShip/README.md

 # BattleShip

-A simple BattleShip terminal game, built in Java
+A simple BattleShip game, built in Java